2cloudlab/harness-test-framework-go/README.md

 `report-<TaskName>-<DateTime>-<TaskId>.csv` file contains some stats information, such as avg, min, max, p25, p50, p75, p90 and p99, which are calculated beyond the `raw-data-<TaskName>-<DateTime>-<TaskId>.csv` file.

 In addition, it will merged reports base on the same `TaskName` but with different test conditions, the merged reports name is something like `raw-data-<TaskName>-<DateTime>.csv` and `report-<TaskName>-<DateTime>.csv`, you can import them into sheet to compare the benchmarks or visualize them.
-Below is the stats results of using Test Harness Framework to test the laytency of `GetObject` operation provided by AWS S3.
+Below is the stats results of using Test Harness Framework to test the laytency(in Seconds) of `GetObject` GO API provided by AWS S3 under different file size(64KB, 128KB, 256KB).

 ![](GetObjectStats.png)